 Green burial means that the body decomposes naturally, without embalming or other toxic chemicals.
 In fact, typically in a biodegradable casket made of materials like wood or wicker.

 One company making this possible for people who want to go green is Fungi Burial Suit co-founders David Alpaugh and Christina Agapakis.
-They invented mushroom suits that consume human bodies quickly using enzymes found in fungi to break down tissue.
+They invented eco friendly mushroom burial suit(s) that consume human bodies quickly using enzymes found in fungi to break down tissue.
 In the process turning the remains into nutrient-rich soil for plants to grow.
 This is better than burying them underground where they can decompose.

 What is a Green Burial and Why Would I Want One

 Overall, funeral services have become a $20 billion industry.
-In fact, companies are doing everything from cremations and burials to mummification and pre-need arrangements.
+In fact, companies are doing everything from cremations and burials to mummification and pre-need arrangements to donating bodies to science.
 But the death business is booming because many people find talk of what happens after life morbid.
 In addition, grieving loved ones must contend with lifeless remains that are often difficult to deal with in any condition.

 The human body develops numerous chemicals due to the consumption of food items combined with environmental surroundings.
 Yet these become even more harmful once they enter our system.
 Furthermore, this accumulation leads to physical damage from 229 different pollutants entering the bloodstream through digestion alone- including pesticides.